Irrelon/ForerunnerDB/readme.md

 browserify .\build\all.js -v -o .\dist\fdb-all.js
 ```

-There are also conveinience scripts to do this for you:
+There are also convenience scripts to do this for you:

 ###### Windows
 ```